Package 'mpindex'

 Arguments

 A data frame of MPI indicators.
-Useful if prefer define your indicators instead of using an external file.
+Alternative to mpi_specs_file when you prefer to define indicators inline.

-Column name containing unique ID of the dataset which defines the lowest level of disaggregation (usually unit of analysis).
+Column name containing the unique ID (unit of analysis).

 Value